Bobby B. Lyle

-Prior to Lyco Holdings, Dr. Lyle founded Lyco Energy Corporation, and served as its Chairman, President and CEO until the company was sold to Enerplus Resources (USA) Corporation.
-Dr. Lyle was previously President of Cornell Oil Company, and started his career as a professional engineer with General Dynamics and Geotech, a Teledyne Industries company.
+Before Lyco Holdings, Dr. Lyle founded Lyco Energy Corporation in 1981 and served as its Chairman, President and CEO until the company was sold to Enerplus Resources (USA) in 2005.
+Previously, he served as President of Cornell Oil Company.
+He started his career as a structural test engineer with General Dynamics and later supervised strategic field operations for Geotech, a Teledyne Industries company.

-He has helped organize and has served as director of many public and private companies and joint ventures covering a broad range of industries, including banking, energy, software development, restaurants, real estate, retail, dress manufacturing, textile printing, and home and industrial insulation.
-He was instrumental in the development of the Dallas Galleria and was the founder and Chairman of the InterFirst Bank-Galleria.
+As a private equity investor, he has helped organize and served as director of both public and private companies and joint ventures covering a broad range of industries, including banking, oil and gas exploration, natural gas processing and transmission, software development, restaurants, real estate development, dress manufacturing, textile printing, and home and industrial insulation.

-He has served as trustee of Southern Methodist University for over 28 years and is a member of the Executive Boards of the Lyle School of Engineering and the Cox School of Business.
-He previously served as dean ad interim and as executive dean of the Cox School of Business.
+Active in civic and community affairs, he has served as trustee of Southern Methodist University for over 32 years.
+He is also a member of the Executive Boards of the Lyle School of Engineering and the Cox School of Business.
+He previously served as dean ad interim and executive dean of the SMU Cox School of Business.
 In 2008, SMU named the Lyle School of Engineering in his honor.
-Lyle also serves as a trustee of the Institute for the Study of Earth and Man in SMU’s Dedman College.
-He is vice chair of the Maguire Energy Institute in the Cox School and the Maguire Center for Ethics and Public Responsibility.
+Lyle also serves as a trustee of the Institute for the Study of Earth and Man at SMU.
+He is Vice-Chair of both the Maguire Energy Institute and the Maguire Center for Ethics and Public Responsibility.
 He received the SMU Distinguished Alumni Award in 1995 and in 2006 was named to the Lyle School of Engineering Hall of Leaders.
-He was chosen as a Distinguished Alumni by the School of Engineering at Louisiana Tech University in 2012 and inducted into the University Hall of Leaders and recognized with the Tower Medallion during that same year.
+He was chosen as a Distinguished Alumni by the School of Engineering at Louisiana Tech University in 2012.
+He was inducted into the University Hall of Leaders and awarded the Tower Medallion during that same year.
 He was also inducted into the C. E. Byrd High School Hall of Fame in 2008.

-His community service has included the Boy Scouts of America-Circle Ten Council, National and Dallas-Fort Worth Advisory Boards of The Salvation Army, Texas Trees Foundation, and the Communities Foundation of Texas, just to name a few.
-He was inducted into the Dallas Business Hall of Fame in 2013 and has received numerous awards for his civic and community work, including the Robert S. Folsom Leadership Award, named after one of Dallas’ former mayors.
+His community service has included leadership as Chair, Vice-Chair, or President of the Boy Scouts of America-Circle Ten Council, National and North Texas Advisory Boards of The Salvation Army, Texas Trees Foundation, and the Communities Foundation of Texas, just to name a few.
+He was inducted into the Dallas Business Hall of Fame in 2013.
+He has received numerous awards for his civic and community work, including the Robert S. Folsom Leadership Award, named after one of Dallas’ former mayors, the J. Erik Jonsson Ethics Award, and the Linz Award, the highest award given in Dallas for community service.

 Ed.D., Strategic Planning & Leadership in Higher Education, University of Massachusetts, Amherst